Search the Health Library

 At the time of diagnosis, pancreatic cancer is often found to have already metastasized (spread to other organs) and these patients will not benefit from surgical removal of their primary tumor.
 Surgery can be performed as a potentially curative measure if the cancer is contained within the pancreas and has not spread to blood vessels, lymph nodes or other organs.
 This treatment option should be discussed with your physician to see if it is a viable option.
 The type of operation performed for removal of pancreatic cancer is based on the location of the tumor.
 For tumors of the head and neck of the pancreas a Whipple procedure, (also called a pancreaticoduodenectomy) is performed.
 This is a complex operation perfected at Johns Hopkins.
 Tumors that grow in the body and tail of the pancreas are removed through a surgery known as a distal pancreatectomy

 Johns Hopkins performs more pancreas cancer surgeries than any other institution in the country.
-Each year, our surgeons perform more than 250 Whipple procedures and 100 distal pancreatectomies.
+Each year, our surgeons perform approximately 350 Whipple procedures and 100 distal pancreatectomies.
 Our team of experienced surgeons also includes the most experienced nurses and experts in gastroenterology, cancer genetics, and social work to provide the best and most complete care to our patients.

 The Whipple Procedure